History of Bacca Pipes

 Cavalier The Globe years spanned two decades and were (in retrospect) the most stable of our years.
 It was in this era that the club image went through its one and only face lift.
 A designer (who also sang a bit!), by the name of Peter Bellamy, renamed the club 'The Famous' Bacca Pipes and replaced the crossed church wardens, designed by Phil Speight, with the now familiar Cavalier figure.
 He also made a full suite of club signs and revamped the monthly poster into a gloriously irreverent info fest.

-The search for a New Venue
+The Search for a New Venue

 An unasked for and unwanted pub refurbishment marked the end of our 20+ years of comfortable stability.
 We needed a temporary home and the only pubs in Keighley with rooms large enough for a folk club were frantic, loud, teenage drinking dens, and not suitable for the staid folk community.